01. Overview

 Internal Radiation Therapy

-Internal radiation therapy may be called brachytherapy.
-This type of radiation uses medical implants to deliver cancer-killing energy to tumors.
-Brachytherapy treats cancer locally, only affecting tissues relatively nearby the implant(s).
+Internal radiation therapy uses medical implants to deliver cancer-killing energy to tumors.
+It treats cancer locally, only affecting tissues relatively nearby the implant(s).
+This type of treatment may be called brachytherapy.

 Brachytherapy uses seed, ribbon or capsule implants to deliver radiation.
 These implants may stay in the body indefinitely.
 The implants may also be removed after a period of time.

-According to PubMed, only two medical studies have mentioned brachytherapy and mesothelioma in the last decade.
+According to PubMed, only one medical publication has mentioned brachytherapy and mesothelioma in the last decade.
 However, other forms of radiation appear frequently in mesothelioma studies.
 Thus, brachytherapy is rarely used in mesothelioma.

 04. Radiation Procedure